 Ashtanga as a practice has a few distinctives.
 I like to view it as a bridge between ancient Hatha practices and modern ideas.
 The genius of Sri K Pattabhi Jois was his openness to sharing, synchretism, organization, and teaching methodology.

-The following is from David Williams, an early disciple of Pattabhi-ji.
-This is how Ashtanga was described to David and Nancy in their first yoga session in Mysore:
+The following is from David Williams.
+This is how Ashtanga was described to David and Nancy in their first yoga session in Mysore (1973):

 “I am going to teach you a classical method of yoga that is more than 5,000 years old.
 This is the most ancient form of yoga.
 We know the lineage of yogis who have passed it down, all the way back to the first yogi, Lord Shiva.
 It is taught move by move, breath by breath.
 This is an exact method.
 You must promise that you will not change it.
 Classical means unchanged over the centuries.”

 In typical style, we know that he was being humble in this description and that he thoughtfully modified and changed the practice.
-However, I think the emphasis on tradition and honoring those who have shared the practice with you is a worthwhile custom to carry forward.
+However, I believe the emphasis on tradition and honoring those who have shared the practice with you (parampara) is a worthwhile custom to carry forward–even when you adjust things.
 Everyone loves a good origin story, too!

 A consistent emphasis across all areas of practice is the focused intention of movement regulated by the breath, the use of various body locks to stabalize and strengthen, and a soft-focused gaze at specific locations.
 When done together what was exercise turns into yoga and your practice becomes meditative.
 And the count–there is so much numerology in Mysore’s culture.